Terms and Conditions

 - Use services purchased for you by another individual or organization, which may allow the purchaser to access information related to the purchase such as your name, the course, the course status, the mark, and certificates of completion;

-- Communicate with us (for example, by mail, or electronically, such as by phone, text, video, email, VOIP, internet messaging or social media);
+- Communicate with us (for example, by mail, or electronically, such as by phone, text, video, email, VOIP, internet messaging, social media or webinars);

 - Complete an information request or request for demonstration form;

-- Post on our websites or participate in community features;
+- Post on our websites or participate in community features or webinars;

 - Register and administer user accounts, or participate in a course or training;